sanyavertolet/sanyavertolet/README.md

 ## Hey there!
 My name is Alex Frolov, I am a graduate of Computational Mathematics and Cybernetics of Moscow State University, the department of Computing Systems and Automation.
 Scientific advisor is Bahmurov A.G.
-Currently working as Kotlin Fullstack developer in @Huawei.
+Worked as Kotlin Fullstack developer in @Huawei.
+Currently seeking for a job.

 ![https://badges.peiyuan.ch/leetcode/sanyavertolet/solved?difficulty=all](https://badges.peiyuan.ch/leetcode/sanyavertolet/solved?difficulty=all)